 - The Executive Board shall meet immediately prior to the Full Meeting of the General Assembly at the Biennial Congress and at such other times as the interests of the Society require, and it shall report to the Society at each Congress.

 - Four members of the Executive Board shall constitute a

-- All officers of the Society and members of the executive board will be limited to 3 two- year terms in a specific position.
-The terms of the officers or board members should be staggered and may be extended, if recommended by the Nominating committee with consent of the majority of the Board.
-The Director General will serve a six-year term, and no more than twelve years, unless approved by the Board
+- All officers of the Society and members of the executive board will be limited to 3 two-year t terms in a specific position.
+The terms of the officers or board members can be staggered and may be extended, if recommended by the Nominating committee with consent of the majority of the Board.

 Section II.
 The Council